franckLdx/ts-retry/README.md

 ```

 ## Compatilibity
-This libaray is provided in ESM and commomJS (see /lib).
 This lib works with Deno (to import it,use the url `https://raw.githubusercontent.com/franckLdx/ts-retry/<version>/src/index.ts`).
 However it's more convenient to use the specific port of this lib to Deno: see `https://deno.land/x/retry`